Robin Banks in the Radio Northsea International studio. Photographer unknown, the picture was posted on Facebook by Robin.

 Robin, far left, on board the Radio 390 tender.
 Photo published by the Free Radio Association and kindly provided by George Morris.

-The photo on the left shows Robin on one of the catwalks connecting the Red Sands towers.
+The photo on the left shows Robin on one of the towers that made up Red Sands.
 With him is Radio 390 presenter Lee Gilbert.
-Robin also appeared in one of the photos
+Robin also appeared in one of the photos marketed by the

 Robin's fascination with the former World War II anti-aircraft fort continued and, while working at Twickenham film studios in 1968, he discussed it with director Richard Lester.
 Lester was in the process of making the Peter Cook / Spike